sambyers/mac.discovery/README.md

-# mac.discovery
+# Cisco MAC Discovery
-Cisco MAC Discovery
+This script will log into a Cisco switch, grab a list of dynamic MACs and look up the manufacturer online.